ybrs/riffq/solution.md

 Tests were extended to exercise the new behaviour and the concurrency test was skipped because it requires additional heavy dependencies.

+### Asynchronous Authentication

+Authentication now uses the same worker-thread mechanism as query handling.
+The Python callback receives an extra argument – a callback object – and must invoke it with a boolean result.
+This keeps the server non-blocking while waiting for credentials to be validated inside Python.